PursuanceProject/pursuance/README.md

 ## Linux Quickstart

-If you're trying to run Pursuance on a Debian-based Linux distro (such as Ubuntu) that does _not_ already have Go installed, then just run this one command:
+If you're trying to run Pursuance on an Ubuntu server that does _not_ already have Go installed, then just run this one command:

 ```
 curl https://raw.githubusercontent.com/PursuanceProject/pursuance/develop/install_linux.sh | bash